Institute of FAME, Inc.

 FAME holds the IRS's 170(b)(1)(A)(vi) public-charity classification — the preferred classification for receiving foundation grants and individual donations.
 Contributions are tax-deductible to the fullest extent permitted by law.

-FAME funds peer-reviewed research and validated psychometric instruments on the financial decisions that shape under-resourced lives.
-Our funded studies address financial decision-making by under-resourced consumers, regulatory-sandbox impacts on banking competition, FinTech adoption in small and mid-sized enterprises, and the measurement tools that personal-finance education programs depend on.
-We work with independent investigators whose research agendas are aligned with our mission, and our funding is free of financial-services-industry sponsorship.
+FAME conducts and funds peer-reviewed research on how under-resourced consumers actually make financial decisions — and turns it into two things people can use: policy translation (positions, briefs, and regulatory comments for the agencies writing the rules) and financial-education programs and tools that put the findings directly in people's hands.
+Our flagship in-house research is the Maturity Type Indicator (MTI) program; our funded studies span regulatory-sandbox impacts on banking competition, FinTech adoption in small and mid-sized enterprises, and the measurement tools personal-finance education programs depend on.
+We work with independent investigators whose research agendas align with our mission, and our funding is free of financial-services-industry sponsorship.
+As a matter of policy, the institute's research conclusions are reached independently of the positions and views of its funders, and FAME discloses its institutional funders.

 Research outputs from FAME-funded and FAME-affiliated investigators have appeared in Economies, Journal of Risk and Financial Management, PLOS ONE, IEEE Access, Knowledge-Based Systems, PeerJ Computer Science, Applied Sciences, and Springer's Lecture Notes in Networks and Systems series.